 Hatch green chile season only comes once a year in late summer and when they’re gone, they’re gone!
 Roasting these prized chiles in your oven is not only easy but will fill your home with the tantalizing aroma only Hatch green chiles produce!

-Here’s everything you need to know to roast, freeze and preserve their unique flavor for recipe-ready goodness all year long to enjoy in your favorite Southwestern-inspired soups, stews, chili, enchiladas and macaroni and cheese–to name a few!
+Here’s everything you need to know to roast, freeze and preserve their unique flavor for recipe-ready goodness all year long to enjoy in your favorite Southwestern-inspired soups, stews, chili, enchiladas, Cream Cheese Corn Casserole–just to name a few!

 What are Hatch green chiles?